Iris kemaonensis: Cultivation

 It is hardy to European Zone H3.
 Which means it is hardy to −10 to −15 °C (or 14 to 5 °F).

 It prefers to grow in well-drained soils, that have a pH level of between 6 and 7.5 or higher.
 But it can tolerate alkaline soils, or ones containing Limestone.

 It also prefers dry or moist soils and can tolerate drought.

 It prefers to grow in sunny positions, but can tolerate partial shade.

 It can be grown in alpine house or bulb frame, in less hardy place, (as Iris hookeriana are only suitable for UK climate).

 It is best planted between September and October, to get flowers the next year.

 The iris is rarely troubled by browsing by deer or rabbits.

 The iris has foliage that is semi-evergreen, so it is easy to locate the plant in winter.

 Propagation

 It can be propagated by division or by seed growing.
 Division is best carried out after flowering, although can be carried out at any time.
 Large clumps can be re-planted straight away.
-While, smaller clumps should be placed in pots, taken to a cold frame to grown in.
+While, smaller clumps should be placed in pots, taken to a cold frame to grow in.
 They can be planted in the spring, when new roots have grown.

 It is better to sow the ripe seed, after collection from the plant.
 Seed should be sown in trays within a cold frame, then the seedlings, can be pricked out, when they are large enough to be handled.
 They are then grown on within a greenhouse or cold frame, for another year.
 The new plants can then be planted out, in late spring or early summer.